- About Louisville

 MBA students may be allowed to transfer up to nine credit hours of graduate academic credit from another AACSB-accredited institution that offers advanced degrees.
 Transfer credit will only be applied toward elective course modules.
 Only courses in which the student earned a grade of B or better will be considered for transfer.
 The hours will be transferred, not the quality points.
 A transfer of credits is possible only after earning six hours from the University of Louisville College of Business.
 Students wishing to transfer credit should make a request to the academic counselor for review.

 MBA Visiting Students

-Students visiting from another university may take elective MBA or MAC course work on a space-available basis, provided they meet the prerequisites for the course.
+Students visiting from another university or from a partner institution abroad may take elective MBA course work on a space-available basis, provided they meet the prerequisites for the course.
 Visiting students also must meet graduate school requirements as determined by the Associate Dean for Masters Programs (ADMP).

 New Student Orientation